currinjs/CurrinJS/aio/content/guide/form-validation.md

 For each field, the `onValueChanged` handler does the following:
   * Clears the prior error message, if any.
-  * Acquires the field's corresponding Angular form control.
+  * Acquires the field's corresponding Currin form control.
   * If such a control exists _and_ it's been changed ("dirty") _and_ it's invalid, the handler composes a consolidated error message for all of the control's errors.